 $395 $295 in the first year

-Receive 55,000 bonus Qantas Points when you apply online, are approved and spend $3,000 on your new Card within the first 3 months.
-New Card Members only.
-Credit Card Provider of the Year in the Mozo Experts Choice Awards 2019.^ T&C’s apply
+Receive 110,000 bonus Qantas Points plus $200 back when you apply online by 27 October 2021, are approved and spend $3,000 on your new Card within the first 3 months.
+Offer available to new Card Members only.
+Plus, receive up to 40,000 extra Qantas points with Shop Small (T&Cs apply)

 *All prices given in AUD, except where stated otherwise.

 Calculations based on advertised airport accommodation, food, water and toiletry rates from 1-5 March, 2018.
 International XE exchange rates as at 5 March, 2018 applied to convert items to Australian dollars.